 We come with an inherent bias that we want and maybe even expect other people to be just like us.
 This becomes a detriment because we then want to influence people to be more like us.
 Maybe it’s to positively enhance a person’s life.
-Too often is it due to one being self-righteous while pressuring them to change instead of accepting who they are.
-Instead of celebrating what makes us different, we decide to control them into the the narrative that we set out for them.
+Too often is due to one being self-righteous while pressuring them to change instead of accepting who they are.
+Instead of celebrating what makes us different, we decide to control them into the narrative that we set out for them.
 The main reason behind this is that a person may not have any experience with people different than themselves.
-It could also be the case that they always struggle with difference.
+It could also be the case that they always struggle with differences.

 The Benefits of Accepting Differences

-When it comes to our relationships, we might see it as conflicting, but they are many benefits to diversity within the home, friendships, relationships, and of course work.
-For one thing, living in a place where everyone looks and acts the same can create prejudice against those who live outside the confides of the culture.
+When it comes to our relationships, we might see them as conflicting, but they are many benefits to diversity within the home, friendships, relationships, and of course work.
+For one thing, living in a place where everyone looks and acts the same can create prejudice against those who live outside the confines of the culture.
 You become normal, and they are the other.
 The opposite tends to happen when there is more diversity.
 The increased diversity creates more inclusion by default.

 There is another fear that comes from our ego.
-Our ego says that if we take someone else’s difference into account, then our own viewpoints become worthless.
+Our ego says that if we take someone else’s differences into account, then our own viewpoints become worthless.
 You see it when people of different cultures are looking for equality within the dominant culture, and the counterargument to that the dominant culture doesn’t matter (shout out to All Lives Matter).
 The celebration of one culture shouldn’t compromise our own identities.

 Tolerance Doesn’t Mean You Have to Agree

-When we accept the difference of others, that doesn’t mean that we have to agree with those difference.
+When we accept the difference of others, that doesn’t mean that we have to agree with those differences.
 It doesn’t mean we have to actively participate.
 We just have to acknowledge that the difference is there.
 If someone wants to do a particular task a different way than you would, you should acknowledge the difference.
-Instead, we want to “train” a person the do it the exact way you would.
+Instead, we want to “train” a person the do it the exact way we would.

 How to Accept Other’s Differences

 If you made it this far, you’re probably wondering what are the steps to become more tolerant.
 The first thing to do is go within yourself and take inventory of your own fear and insecurities.
-You will then see how you project your fears, insecurities, and judgements onto other people.
+You will then see how you project your fears, insecurities, and judgments onto other people.
 Ask yourself, “Are these fears real?”
 It might just be something you see on your favorite 24-hour news channel.

 When it comes to other people, take time to really get to know someone.
 Listen instead of being quick to reply.
-It’s very much easier if you pretend to be an explorer, interested in getting to know about someone who’s very different than yourself.
+It’s very much easier if you pretend to be an explorer, interested in getting to know someone very different than yourself.
 Acceptance is a gift that gives back.